 I will be on the job market in the 2016/2017 season and I will be available for interviews at the AEA Meeting in Chicago, January 6-8, 2017.

 I obtained my undergraduate education from Tuebingen University, Germany.
-In the course of my graduate studies I have visited the University of Missouri at Columbia, Stanford University, and the University of Colorado at Boulder.
+In the course of my graduate studies I have visited Stanford University and the University of Colorado at Boulder.

-Firms facing uncertainty about demand at the time of production expose their shareholders to volatile returns.
+Firms facing uncertain demand at the time of production expose their shareholders to volatile returns.
 Risk-averse investors trading multiple assets will favor stocks that tend to yield high returns in bad times, that is, when marginal utility of consumption is high.
 In this paper, I develop a firm-level gravity model of trade with risk-averse investors to show that firms seeking to maximize their present values will take into account that shareholders discount expected profits depending on the correlation with their expected marginal utility of consumption.
 The model predicts that, ceteris paribus, firms sell more to markets where profits covary less with the income of their investors.
-To test this prediction, I use data on stock returns to estimate correlations between demand growth in export markets with expected marginal utility growth of US investors.
-Then, I show that the covariance pattern explains US exports across destination markets and time within narrowly defined product-level categories.
-I conclude that by maximizing shareholder value, exporters are actively engaged in global risk-sharing.
+To test this prediction, I use data on stock returns to estimate correlations between demand growth in export markets and expected marginal utility growth of U.S. investors.
+I then show that the covariance pattern is reflected in the pattern of U.S. exports across destination markets and time within narrowly defined product-level categories.
+I conclude that by maximizing shareholder value, exporters are actively engaged in global risk sharing.
 [First draft coming soon]

 Many countries offer state credit guarantee programs to improve access to finance for exporting firms.
 In the case of Germany, accumulated returns to the scheme deriving from risk-compensating premia have outweighed accumulated losses over the past 60 years.
 Why do private financial agents not step in?
 We build a simple model with heterogeneous firms that rationalizes demand for state guarantees with specific cost advantages of the government.
 We test the model’s predictions with detailed firm-level data and find supportive evidence: State credit guarantees in Germany increase firms’ exports.
 This effect is stronger for firms that are dependent on external finance, if the value at risk is large, and at times when refinancing conditions are tight.
 [CESifo Working Paper No. 5176, 2015]